Surround yourself with tradition. Surround yourself with UW-La Crosse.

 A survey of the historical development of Islam from its origins through the present day.
 It will also analyze the central beliefs, practices, and institutions of Muslims.
 Special attention will be given to the situations of women in the Islamic world.
 Offered Spring - Every Third Year.

 History of Religions

 This course will be a historical and broadly comparative study of religion, religions, and religious phenomena.
 First, it will incorporate a cross-cultural study of such phenomena as myth, ritual, sacred places, gods and goddesses, mysticism, and the various forms of religious community and authority.
 Second, it will also trace the historical development of the scholarly study of comparative religion.
 Finally, it will focus on the historical evolution of a particular religious phenomenon through many centuries, i.e., the historical evolution of the devil and the concept of hell in the Old Testament and Christianity.
-Offered Fall - Every Third Year.
+Offered Spring - Even Numbered Years.

 ARC/HIS 331 Cr.3